Last update November 2, 2020 by Javier Argudo

 In the next article we will review the 5 bigger stadiums, regarding the number of spectators, of the world.
 Taking a look at the list, it is striking that most of them belong to countries or clubs that do not play major leagues..

-Soccer City – Johannesburgo (South Africa) – 94.736 viewers
+Soccer City – Johannesburg (South Africa) – 94.736 viewers

 Opened in the year 1987.
-Known by the nickname 'The Calabash' (The pumpkin), for its great similarity.
+Known with the nickname ‘The Calabash’ (The pumpkin), for its great similarity.
 It is the stadium where the Spanish soccer team achieved its first and only World Cup with the famous Iniesta's goal.
 Both the South African team and the Kazier Chiefs play there.

 Azadi - Tehran (Iran) – 95.225 viewers